BibliothecaDAO/Frontinus-House-Docs/FH Rounds Criteria/fh-round-4.md

 This requirement will be managed by the [ecosystem council](https://docs.google.com/document/d/1-OwnbVDUoUmXMoqnlYv5Q29Mu-1CvXbscIZNZGw45vo/edit?usp=sharing).

 ### Funding Allocation
-Each succesful application will imediately earn 2 Ethereum also 100k LORDS which will be earnt on the completion of the scope of their respective proposal.
+Each succesful application will immediately earn 2 Ethereum; 100k LORDS will also be earnt on the completion of the scope of their proposal.

 ### Valid Submissions
 The 5 proposals which earn the most "For" votes will be approved.